 Yes, there are rules when it comes to writing your song.
-The first and most important rule is that you can write a song however you want to write a song.
+The first and most important rule is that you can write a song however you want to write your song.
 Does your song have to rhyme?
 Of course not!
 It's all about your plans for the song.
-Does the song have to rhyme if you're trying to write a number one hit that will get stuck in someone's head?
+Does it have to rhyme if you're trying to write a number one hit that will get stuck in someone's head?
 Yes, maybe then you should consider having song lyrics that rhyme.

 Rhymes in music help people get a better feel for the song structure.
 It can make parts like the verse and chorus feel like they are sectioned out appropriately with every 4 bars or so having a rhyme at the end of the phrase for cohesiveness.